Adaptive Correspondence Scoring for Unsupervised Medical Image Registration: Methods

 These conditions can introduce erroneous supervision signals when optimizing the parameters of the model.
 Suppose that one were to correctly identify the corresponding pixels between two images, the above nuisance factors would still cause the data-fidelity term of \cref{eq:prem} to yield non-zero residuals, which induces gradients when backpropagating.
 Within the optimization of the weights $\theta$, this update may translate to moving out of a local (possibly optimal) minima and result in performance degradations as shown in \cref{fig:motivation}.

 Thus, we propose an adaptive framework shown in \cref{fig:framework} that incorporates a predictive correspondence scoring map to prevent displacement estimation (de) from being dominated by error residuals due to nuisance variability.
-Our method is realized as an adaptive weighting term that can be generically integrated into the convention loss function for unsupervised training:
+Our method is realized as an adaptive weighting term that can be generically integrated into the conventional loss function for unsupervised training:

-$\hat{S} : \Omega \rightarrow [0, 1]$ is a dense predictive pixel-wise scoring map to model the confidence score of how well one can establish correspondence between the two images, where higher values indicate a lower degree of effect from the nuisance variables (i.e. covisibility, noise, etc.).
-Note that this is equivalent to treating $\hat{S}$ as the degree to which nuisance variables affect establishing correspondence between source and target images, and using its complement $1 - \hat{S}$.
+$\hat{S} : \Omega \mapsto [0, 1]$ is a dense predictive pixel-wise scoring map to model the confidence score of how well one can establish correspondence between the two images, where higher values indicate a lower degree of effect from the nuisance variables (i.e., covisibility, noise, etc.).
+Note that this is equivalent to treating $\hat{S}$ as the degree to which nuisance variables affect establishing correspondence between source and target images, and using its complement $1 - \hat{S}$ to downweight pixels that lack correspondence.
 Floor symbol $\lfloor\cdot\rfloor$ denotes stop gradient operation.